meltzerkyle/Sprint-Challenge--Data-Structures-Algorithms/data_structures/Data_Structures_Answers.md

 1. What is the runtime complexity of your `depth_first_for_each` method?

+O(n), because you have to traverse all nodes.

 2. What is the space complexity of your `depth_first_for_each` function?

+O(n), because it uses a stack.

 3. What is the runtime complexity of your `breadth_first_for_each` method?

+O(n), because you have to traverse all nodes.

 4. What is the space complexity of your `breadth_first_for_each` method?

+O(n), because it uses a queue.

 5. What is the runtime complexity of your `heapsort` function?